rhjensen79/robert-jensen.dk/content/posts/2022-remote-access-tce/index.md

 ```
 kubectl get pod,svc
 ```
-This dhould provide the following result, showing you both have a Pod and a Service created and running.
+This should provide the following result, showing you both have a Pod and a Service created and running.
+Note there is no external ip, so it's only exposed internalily.
 ```
 NAME                         READY   STATUS    RESTARTS   AGE
 pod/nginx-6799fc88d8-tltz2   1/1     Running   0          34m